dbinczyk-developx/Katamarans-KataFall2024/Architecture/001-ArchitectureStyleCharacteristics.md

 - **Importance:** For the system, particularly given its non-profit context, it is essential to control both the development and operational costs while scaling efficiently over time.

 ### 2. Abstraction
-- **Definition:** Level at which parts of the system are isolated from other parts of the system.
+- **Definition:** Level at which parts of the system are isolated from other parts.
 - **Importance:** Abstraction is essential to enable seamless integration with multiple HR systems and other external services, including AI models.

 ### 3. Integration